-MEDICAL SERVICES YOUR BENEFIT Rehabilitation Services Outpatient professional services 80% of the allowed amount.
+YOUR E BENEFIT MEDICAL SERVICES BENEFIT SERVICES IN THE ALASKA YUKON NETWORK SERVICES NOT IN THE ALASKA YUKON NETWORK Rehabilitation Services Outpatient professional services 80% of the allowed amount.
 Subject to the deductible.
-Outpatient facility services 80% of the allowed amount.
+Economy Plan: 50% of the allowed amount.
 Subject to the deductible.
-Physical, speech, occupational and massage therapy services, including cardiac and pulmonary rehabilitation, up to a combined maximum benefit of 45 visits per member each plan year.
+Standard Plan: 60% of the allowed amount.
+Subject to the deductible.
+Outpatient facility services Physical, speech, occupational, and massage therapy services, including cardiac and pulmonary rehabilitation, up to a combined maximum benefit of 45 visits per member each plan year.
+80% of the allowed amount.
+Subject to the deductible.
+Economy Plan: 50% of the allowed amount.
+Subject to the deductible.
+Standard Plan: 60% of the allowed amount.
+Subject to the deductible.
 Inpatient professional services 80% of the allowed amount.
 Subject to the deductible.
-Inpatient facility 80% of the allowed amount.
+Economy Plan: 50% of the allowed amount.
 Subject to the deductible.
-Benefits for inpatient facility and professional care are available up to 30 days per member each plan year.
+Standard Plan: 60% of the allowed amount.
+Subject to the deductible.
+Inpatient facility Benefits for inpatient facility and professional care are available up to 30 days per member each plan year.
 This benefit covers Inpatient care you receive within 24 months from the onset of the injury or illness or from the date of the surgery that made rehabilitation necessary.
 This limitation does not apply to chronic pain care.
 See Mental Health and Substance Abuse for therapies provided for mental health conditions such as autism.
-Skilled Nursing Facility Care 80% of the allowed amount.
+80% of the allowed amount.
 Subject to the deductible.
-Benefits are provided up to 60 days per member each plan year.
-Spinal and Other Manipulations 80% of the allowed amount.
+Economy Plan: 50% of the allowed amount.
 Subject to the deductible.
-Services must be medically necessary to treat a covered illness, injury or condition.
-Substance Abuse Treatment Outpatient office visit 80% of the allowed amount.
+Standard Plan: 60% of the allowed amount.
 Subject to the deductible.
-Outpatient facility services 80% of the allowed amount.
+Skilled Nursing Facility Care Benefits are provided up to 60 days per member each plan year.
+80% of the allowed amount.
 Subject to the deductible.
-Inpatient professional 80% of the allowed amount.
+Economy Plan: 50% of the allowed amount.
 Subject to the deductible.
-Inpatient facility 80% of the allowed amount.
+Standard Plan: 60% of the allowed amount.
 Subject to the deductible.
-Surgery This benefit covers surgical services that are not covered under other benefits when performed on an inpatient or outpatient basis, in such locations as a hospital, ambulatory surgical facility, surgical suite or provider's office 80% of the allowed amount.
+Spinal and Other Manipulations You may have additional costs for hospital facility charges if incurred Services must be medically necessary to treat a covered illness, injury or condition.
+80% of the allowed amount.
 Subject to the deductible.
-For organ, bone marrow or stem cell transplant procedure benefit information, please see the Transplants benefit.
-You may have additional costs for hospital facility charges if incurred Surgical Center - Free Standing Facility 80% of the allowed amount.
+Economy Plan: 50% of the allowed amount.
 Subject to the deductible.
-Therapeutic Injections - Outpatient Professional 80% of the allowed amount.
+Standard Plan: 60% of the allowed amount.
 Subject to the deductible.